michaelMatve/API_Attack_Mitigation/README.md

 ids_file_path: Supply the path to the file containing the AI layer IDs that have been generated.
 The default path is "api_models/points_ids.json".

 ai_paranoia_level: Determine the paranoia level of the AI layer.
 It can be either 0 or 1.
-When set to 0, the AI layer doesn't inspect unknown header when the default is 0.
+When set to 0, the AI layer doesn't inspect unknown header, the default is 0.

 rule_paranoia_level: Set the rule paranoia level, which can range from 0 to 4.
 The default value is 1.

 3. Detect a potentially malicious request using the detect_malicious_request method:
 ```sh
    result = asyncio.run(api_detector.detect_malicious_request(request, "flask"))